statisticsnorway/ssb-smallcountrounding/README.md

 Heldal, J.: The European Census Hub 2011 Hypercubes - Norwegian SDC Experiences.
 In: Work Session on Statistical Data Confidentiality (2017), Skopje, The former Yugoslav Republic of Macedonia, September 20-22 , 2017.

-Langsrud, Ø. and  Johan Heldal, J.: An Algorithm for Small Count Rounding of Tabular Data Øyvind Langsrud.
+Langsrud, Ø. and  Johan Heldal, J.: An Algorithm for Small Count Rounding of Tabular Data.
 To be presented at: Privacy in statistical databases, Valencia, Spain.
 September 26-28, 2018.